 In 2012, the IUPUI Department of Geography led a student service-learning project, developing a campus tree inventory analysis, with financial support from the Offices of Sustainability and Student Employment, with matching grant funds provided with Venture Funds through the IUPUI Solution Center.
 A campus tree inventory was performed, identifying species, health, DBH, and crown coverage.
 From this data, a GIS map was created to outline the IUPUI campus.
-This map showed that there are currently 3,454 trees on the campus with a current canopy coverage of 12.4%; increasing the canopy cover to 28% would come with significant benefits in providing a natural insulator on the edge of downtown Indianapolis to reduce energy consumption, carbon dioxide release, and stormwater runoff.

-We will use and enhance the data and tools of the GIS inventory project in the campus maintenance program, with the intention of developing a dynamic, online campus map or phone app.
+We now have over 3,500 trees on the campus with an estimated canopy coverage of 13.0%; increasing the canopy cover to 28% would come with significant benefits in providing a natural insulator on the edge of downtown Indianapolis to reduce energy consumption, carbon dioxide release, and stormwater runoff.
+We plan to use and enhance the data and tools of the GIS inventory project in the campus maintenance program, with the intention of developing a dynamic, online campus map or phone app.

 There are ongoing efforts to raise money for the renewal of Ball Gardens, a green space on IUPUI's campus that was designed by the creators of Central Park in New York.
 The new design will add a modern twist to fit with the downtown Indianapolis infrastructure.
+Phase I has been completed and provides a beautiful greenspace area that connects the IUPUI campus to the new Eskenazi Health Campus.
+Free Concert Events are hosted at the site throughout the summer months.
 Information regarding the history and future of Ball Gardens can be found at http://ballgardens.iupui.edu/history.html.